 88% of Homeowners Update Countertops During Kitchen Remodels

 Homeowners make dozens of choices when remodeling their kitchens.
 They pick out millwork for their cabinet doors, molding for the ceiling, flooring materials, paint colors, appliances, hardware and so much more.
 Among all these decisions, one of the most hotly debated kitchen remodeling choices is which material to choose for countertops.

 After all, countertops are the most commonly updated feature during kitchen remodels.
-According to Jessica Bennett in a recent article for Better Homes & Gardens, "countertops were the most popular feature to upgrade [in 2021]."
+According to Jessica Bennett in an article for Better Homes & Gardens, "countertops were the most popular feature to upgrade [in 2021]."
 A shocking "88% of respondents incorporat[ed] the project into their kitchen remodel."
 Below are some of the kitchen countertop materials available to homeowners today.

 Common Kitchen Countertop Materials

 Soapstone, marble, granite and quartzite are all used to make natural stone countertops.
 Natural stone is heat-resistant, making it ideal for the countertops that surround your oven and range.
 One can put hot pans on their countertop surface without worry.
 With beautiful surfaces and unique graining, natural stone is one of the most popular kitchen countertop materials in the US.

 Though absolutely stunning, marble and granite countertops are higher maintenance than man-made materials.
 In most cases, natural stone countertops must be treated fairly regularly to prevent staining and water absorption.
 They can split or crumble if installed by the homeowner instead of a professional.

 Elegant, sophisticated and luxurious, granite and marble countertops also come with a hefty price tag.
 While the upfront cost can be high, natural stone countertops are beloved by home buyers and could help sell your house in the future.